-Only capitalize Master or Bachelor when using the formal degree name, e.g. "Bachelor of Science in Business Administration."
+When using the formal degree name, capitalize all major words of the degree name, e.g. "Bachelor of Science in Business Administration."
 Avoid using "Bachelor of Science degree in Business Administration."

 On the other hand, if the degree name is referenced more generically, add apostrophe-s and do not capitalize, e.g. "a bachelor's or master's degree in marketing."
 Note here the subject is not capitalized.

 Another example of proper degree designation is B.S. in Business Administration (see Degree abbreviations below).

 Use apostrophe-s when outside a formal degree name, usually followed by "degree," like "she earned her bachelor's degree at age 67" or "master's degree in mathematics."
 Do not use apostrophe-s in formal degree names, as above.